Have you been told that “someone your age” should just accept weight gain and the health risks that come with it?

 What do you need to keep working on establishing those new habits?

-Some might need a habit tracker like this one.
+Some might use a habit tracker.

 Some might need to set appointments with a friend, a trainer, or an online coach.